willescamilla/AlienEscape/README.md

 # AlienEscape

 An endless auto-sidescrolling action mobile game inside of Area-51’s subterranean fortress

 If on PC:

+F11: Exit full screen

 W = Use Powerup

 Space = FlipGravity